royeradames/royeradames-angular-tutorial/src/assets/http-requests/multiple-interceptors.md

 We can have multiple interceptors.
-We need a class that implements an interceptors and in teh `module.ts` let angular know about it. **Order Matters.**
+We need a class that implements an interceptors and in the `module.ts` let angular know about it. **Order Matters.**

 ## Practice